 Read More about “Data Annotation”

 Data annotation is an integral part of supervised ML.
 Without it, machines can’t correctly analyze inputs to give the desired outputs.
+In this section we will cover the different types of data annotation, and several important use cases.
+You can also check Data Annotation Guide: Everything a Beginner Needs to Know for more information about data annotation.

 Types of Data Annotation in ML